*Price includes a suggested donation of $1/day to the Grand Canyon Fund

 *Historic Dory Boat accompanies the Oar Rafts and can be used on rotation among passengers

-You will need to arrive at the Grand Canyon South Rim the evening prior.
+You will need to arrive in Flagstaff for a 1pm orientation meeting the day prior to trip's launch.
+We recommend lodging in Flagstaff the evening before.
+Immediately following the orientation meeting, you will be shuttled to the South Rim, Grand Canyon.
 Lodging is not included in the price.
-On the morning of day 1, you will meet your hiking guide at the transportation desk at the Bright Angel Lodge at 5am to begin your descent to the river.
-On day 9, you will be shuttled via ground transport back to the South Rim and will arrive between 5:30 and 7:30pm.
-There is also air/ground transport options from the South Rim to Flagstaff, Phoenix and Las Vegas.
+The following morning, day 1, you will meet your hiking guide at the transportation desk at the Bright Angel Lodge at approximately 5am to begin your descent to the river.
+Upon completing your hike in, you will meet the guides and rafts and begin your raft trip.
+On the final day you will be shuttled via ground transport back to Flagstaff.
+Typically arrival time is between 3-5 pm however this is an estimate, not guaranteed.

 Hotel (trip’s start):